fbcosentino/godot-madtalk/docs/help.md

   * This is the _second_ version of this dialog system.
 The first version (early 2020) was originally part of a game, and looked awful ([Main editor](old_01.png), [Sequence editor](old_02.png)) - but had the same logic.

   * When I started years ago, it wasn't on version control (I was bad with git at the time), and before I could push it to bitbucket (where it was before being moved to github), I... lost my HDD.
 The drive died taking all in it.
-It would be the end of MadTalk... but [JohnGabrielUK](https://github.com/johngabrieluk) used the last plugin version in a game I had access to, and I recovered all the MadTalk files from that game's source.
+It would be the end of MadTalk... but [JohnGabrielUK](https://github.com/johngabrieluk) used the then-last plugin version in a game I had access to, and I recovered all the MadTalk files from that game's source.
 Phew.